 Hot Chocolate 15K/5K: Held in several cities across the US, this race promises a finisher’s mug filled with hot chocolate, chocolate fondue and dippable treats.
 That sounds infinitely better than the standard banana and granola bar.

-Disney Princess Half Marathon, Orlando, Fla.: I ran Disney’s Wine & Dine Half Marathon in November 2012.
+Disney Princess Half Marathon, Orlando, Fla.: I ran Disney’s Wine & Dine Half Marathon in November 2012 and the Dark Side Half Marathon in April 2016.
 Running at Disney is a ton of fun.
-The spectators are plentiful and motivating, you get to weave through the Disney parks, and running through the Osborne Family Spectacle of Dancing Lights in Hollywood Studios is surreal.
-But I didn’t like the 10pm start time, and there were a LOT of people.
+The spectators are plentiful and motivating, and you get to weave through the Disney parks – even accessing some “behind the scenes” areas.
+But I didn’t love the start times (3am buses to get to the staging area before the start line) or the MASSES of runners.
 I was forced at times to stop and walk to get through a bottleneck or avoid running into someone.

 Napa Valley Marathon, Calistoga, Calif.: Running through serene Napa Valley, taking in views of fruit trees and vineyards, and enjoying wine and cheese at the finish?
 That is my idea of nirvana.
 Napa is my destination of choice this year.
-The race doesn’t offer a half marathon option, so I might choose the Napa Silverado Half.
+This race doesn’t offer a half marathon option, so I might choose the Napa Silverado Half.